JdeRobot/BehaviorMetrics/_pages/quick_start/quick_start.md

 * `-c <profile>` or `--config <profile>`: this argument is mandatory and specifies the path of the configuration file for the application.
 * `-g` or `--gui`: this argument is optional and enables the GUI launching.
 If not specified, it will show the TUI (terminal user interface).
 * `-t` or `--tui`: this argument is optional and enables the TUI.
+* `-s` or `--script`: this argument is optional and enables the scriptable application.

 For more information run `help driver.py` in a terminal.